feenkcom/gt4confluence/README.md

 ## How to load

-You can load the whole code in Pharo 7.0 using the following snippet:
+You can load the whole code in a Glamorous Toolkit release using the following snippet:

 ```
 Metacello new